+The Cork City Metropolitan Area Cycle

+Network Plan was updated in January 2017.

+The development of the Plan has been driven

-The Cork City Metropolitan Area Cycle Network Plan was updated in January 2017.
-The Plan is intended to contribute to achieving national targets for sustainable transport as set out in Smarter Travel, A New Transport Policy for Ireland 2009-2020.
-Two key elements of the Cycle Network Plan are as follows;
+by a need to respond to national targets for

+sustainable transport as set out in Smarter

+Travel, A New Transport Policy for Ireland 20092020.
+Two key priorities of the Cycle Network

+Plan are as follows;

-- Designating a coherent network of east-west and north-south cycle routes across the area which will provide access to all major trip attractors; and - Prioritising delivery to optimise achievement of modal shift targets.
+- Designating a coherent network of east-west and north-south cycle routes across the area which will provide access to all major trip attractors; and - Priority was established to support proposed modal shift targets.
 First priority will be given to employment areas and third level education followed by schools.